 But going through, I don’t know, three-hundred songs, some of which I had never heard before, what struck me was that the topics were remarkably consistent.

 The power of friendship, family, your own past.

 Love for women, sex, and guitars.

-There seem to be multiple affairs that made it to paper, because they left Jon feeling shaken and confused.
+There seemed to be multiple affairs that had made it to paper, because they had left Jon feeling shaken and confused.

 Record after record, from songs like Wanted Dead or Alive to The Scars on My Guitar, there is a terrible amount of love and vulnerability going on.

 And what happens when someone shows you their heart?

 In hindsight my crush on Jon Bongiovi never had anything to do with his looks, and everything to do with what was underneath.

 As must have been the case with my teenage courtship with his look-a-like.

 I had been drawn to the deep waters of their minds, that’s what I had been staring at.
 Not at their striking features.